Intro to 18F Infrastructure

 Am I violating federal records law if I delete a project from my personal computer?

 If that’s the canonical and only source of that information, yes.
-If that information is stored elsewhere, no.
+If that information is stored elsewhere (like GitHub or Google Drive), no.

-What do I ask Team Ops vs Infrastructure?
+What do I ask TTS Ops vs Infrastructure?

-Team Ops focuses on what would normally be considered the “back office:” financial matters, procurement, and space operations.
+TTS Ops focuses on what would normally be considered the “back office” financial matters, procurement, and space operations.
 Infrastructure focuses on our digital infrastructure and development methodologies.
 All operations teams work very closely together and there many areas we have joint ownership.
 Don’t worry about the specifics; we’re always happy to direct you in the right direction.